Deburckh/Udacity_Capstone_Project_Dog_Classifier/README.md

 # Project: Dog Breed Classifier

 ### Summary:
 This project is part of the Udacity Data Scientis Nanodegree.
 The goal of this project is to apply the data science skills learned in the course to build a CNN which can classify the breed of a dog from a given picture.

 ### Libraries & Installations:
-- Python Version 3.6.3
-- numpy
-- pandas
-- nltk
-- sklearn
-- sqlalchemy

-A full list of requirements can be found under the requirements.txt file.
-To install all Python packages written in the requirements.txt file run pip install -r requirements.txt.
+A full list of requirements can be found under requirements/requirements.txt To install all Python packages in the requirements.txt file run pip install -r requirements.txt

 ### Files:
 There are three main folders in this project: